+^{1.} The decrease in the interest coverage ratio mainly resulted from a decrease in the income before tax and interest expense.

+^{2.} The rise in the average collection days was brought about by an decrease in the revenue.

+^{3.} The drop in the Payable turnover ratio mainly resulted from an decrease in the costs.

+^{4.} The rise in average days in sales was brought about by an decrease in the costs.

-- 1. The decrease in the interest coverage ratio mainly resulted from a decrease in the income before tax and increase in the interest expense. - 2.
-The rise in the payable turnover ratio (times) was brought about by an decrease in the account payable. - 3.
-The drop in the profitability ratio was brought about by an decrease in the income after tax. - 4.
-The rise in the cash flow ratio resulted from a increase in the net cash inflow from operating activities - 5.
-The decrease in cash flow adequacy ratio (%) mainly resulted from the decrease in net cash inflow from operating activities for the most recent five years. - 6.
-The decrease in the leverage ratio arose from a decrease in operating profit.
+^{5.} The decrease in property, plant and equipment turnover ratio and Total assets turnover was brought about by an decrease in the revenue.

+^{6.} The decrease in the ratio of profitability and earnings per share due to an investment disposal in 2022 and conversion benefits were recognized, but there was no such situation in 2023 •

+^{7.} The rise in the cash flow ratio resulted from a increase in the net cash inflow from operating activities.

+- 8. The increase in cash flow adequacy ratio mainly resulted from the increase in net cash inflow from operating activities for the most recent five years.

+9. The increase in cash reinvestment ratio mainly resulted from the increase in net cash inflow - from operating activities.

+10. The increase in operating leverage ratios mainly resulted from the increase in gross profit.